belasi01/Cops/README.md

 With the version 4.0, you can clean the file by runing the code again, but with the **CLEAN.FILES** option set to **TRUE**.
-Note that this step can be avoid if the data were already cleaned using the Shiny App developped by Guislain Bécu.
+Note that this step can be avoided if the data were already cleaned using the Shiny App developped by Guislain Bécu.
 This application can be downloaded from
 <https://github.com/GuislainBecu/01.COPS.CLEAN.INPUT.FILES>